sujnanpatil/Dynamic-Copilot/Labs/Lab-05.md

 3. Select **Publish** to save your changes.

 ## Task 1.4: Configure editing of records and fields

+In this task, you will control how sales users can edit records and fields inside Copilot for Sales, including enabling new contact creation and marking certain fields as required for data completeness.

 - ### To allow editing of records

 1. Select a record type for which you need to allow editing.